Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Pachamanca lunch

-We walk to the home of a local family who prepare a picnic lunch for us --we will have a chance to make a Pachamanca.
+We walk to the home of a local family who prepare a picnic lunch for us—we will have a chance to make a Pachamanca.

 Preparation begins with the heating of stones over a fire.
 Meat and vegetables are then placed on top.
-An oven – called a huatia – is made by putting earth and grass on top of the food.
+An oven—called a huatia—is made by putting earth and grass on top of the food.
 Everything is usually cooked for 2-3 hours.
 We arrive just in time to dine and see the Pachamanca being prepared.

 Moray ruins

 We walk further into this archaeological site to some ruins that may have served as one of the main Inca amphitheaters.
-Incas may have performed rituals and ceremonies here.
+The Incas may have performed rituals and ceremonies here.
 Having thoroughly explored Moray, we head to Chinchero.

 Centro de Textiles Tradicionales del Cusco